-Enable BigQuery · Cloudflare Logs docs

-Enable BigQuery
+Enable Logpush to BigQuery

 Configure Logpush to send batches of Cloudflare logs to BigQuery.

 BigQuery supports loading up to 1,500 jobs per table per day (including failures) with up to 10 million files in each load.
 That means you can load into BigQuery once per minute and include up to 10 million files in a load.
-See BigQuery's quotas for load jobs for more information.
+For more information, refer to BigQuery’s quotas for load jobs.

 Logpush delivers batches of logs as soon as possible, which means you could receive more than one batch of files per minute.
 Ensure your BigQuery job is configured to ingest files on a given time interval, like every minute, as opposed to when files are received.
 Ingesting files into BigQuery as each Logpush file is received could exhaust your BigQuery quota quickly.